kskozgun/data_structures/README.md

 # data_structures

-The repository contains explanation and implementation of data structures
+The repository contains explanation and implementation of data structures in C programming language.